 Similarly, one of the many freedoms of owning a business is that you get to select exactly who you choose to work with.
 As a business owner, there’s no need whatsoever for you to spend time around bad clients (or customers)… assholes, as Waters describes them.

 And that message is really important to remember.
 It’s important because somewhere along the way, many business owners forget that they have total freedom to only work with great people.

 Whenever I speak about this with a group of business owners, someone will usually tell me that they have to take whatever comes along.
 And in support of that factually incorrect statement, they’ll tell me that ‘beggars can’t be choosers’.

 I then remind them.

-- And that as a business owner, they need to be extremely choosy who they work for.
-You can’t build a great business on a foundation of bad customers.
+And that as a business owner, they have to be extremely choosy who they work for.
+You can’t build a successful business on a foundation of bad clients.

-No one wants to work with whatever their definition of a bad customer is.
-The problem is a natural consequence of operating from the mindset of fear, which accompanies poor marketing results.
+No one wants to work with whatever their definition of a bad client is.
+The problem is a natural consequence of feeling trapped, because you’re not attracting enough new, high quality clients.

-The first suggestion is often overlooked.
-It’s simply this.
-Take some time to describe what your ideal customer looks like.
+If this is a problem for you, take some time to describe what your ideal client looks like.
 Include as much detail as possible.
-And remember that you’re describing your ideal customer.
-So be picky!
+And remember that you’re describing your ideal client.
+So be really choosy.